Today I want to talk to you guys about my current quilting obsession.

 Starch it up

-Starch is my new best friend especially when working with Yarn Dyed Essex linen.
+Starch is my new best friend especially when working with Essex linen.
 It really helps keep it’s shape and just makes it all around easier to cut and sew accurately.
 I find linen presses really nicely especially when using starch.

 Starch will help it keep it’s shape as it does stretch easier than cotton fabrics.
 I use this starch quite liberally while piecing but buy it at the big box stores for a few bucks a bottle.